baiango/C-GUI/coding_style.md

 pyramid.add_attribute(2); // UV
 ```
 Or Telescoping constructor pattern: (They are the worst pattern on earth.)
-**Only use it when the arguments are less than 4, or functions that must use all the arguments you put in.**
+**Only use it when the arguments can fit in 2 or less lines, or functions that must use all the arguments you put in.**
 ```
 class Mesh pyramid;
 pyramid.new(